Trend Micro: 2010s

 Trend Micro acquired UK-based humyo in June 2010 for an undisclosed sum. humyo provided cloud-based data storage and synchronization services to small businesses and individuals.
 Later that year, in November, Trend Micro acquired Mobile Armor.
 Mobile Armor was a developer of full disk, file and folder, and removable media encryption for mobile devices.
 Trend Micro integrated the company's technology into a centrally-managed platform for mobile device security.

 In June 2012, Trend Micro acquired US-based Secure Sockets Layer (SSL) certificate provider AffirmTrust for an undisclosed sum.
 Trend Micro followed up with another acquisition, Taiwanese advanced network-security firm Broadweb, in October 2012.
 Broadweb was a developer of deep packet inspection technology that had the ability to block malicious data packets in real-time.
 The technology was integrated into Trend Micro's Custom Defense Solution, a suite that was designed to provide network-wide visibility and protection against advanced attacks and threats.

 Trend Micro relocated its US headquarters to the Las Colinas area of Irving, Texas in September 2013.
 The relocation allowed the company to consolidate operations previously housed in Cupertino, California and Arlington, Texas.

 In September 2014, Trend Micro began a partnership with INTERPOL wherein Trend Micro shared with the international police organization information on cybercrime threats via the company's Threat Intelligence Service.
 According to INTERPOL, the information helped the international police organization and its 190 member countries decrease cybercrime on a global scale.
 Trend Micro also provided a cybercrime investigation training program to INTERPOL.

-Also in 2014, Trend Micro expanded its Cloud App Security to protect with Microsoft Office 365 from threats not caught by native Microsoft Security.
+Also in 2014, Trend Micro expanded its Cloud App Security to protect Microsoft Office 365 from threats not caught by native Microsoft Security.
 By 2016, the Cloud App Security software was expanded to cover Box, Dropbox and Google Drive.

 In October 2015, Trend Micro reached an agreement to buy TippingPoint, a network and software security developer from HP Inc. for $US300 million.
 This included the bug bounty program, the Zero Day Initiative which was incorporated in Trend Micro Research's focus on existing threats, vulnerabilities, and future potential security issues.

 That same year, Trend Micro was certified as a VCE validation ready solution and Vblock ready through the VCE Technology Alliance Partner program.
 Later, Trend Micro joined the VCE Select Program, which allowed Trend Micro's Deep Security to be bundled with VCE's converged and hyper-converged infrastructure systems.

-Gartner named Trend Micro to the "Leaders" ranking of its Magic Quadrant rating for endpoint protection platforms in 2015, 2016 and 2017.
-In 2016, Trend Micro discovered that a variant of a virus affecting Android phones was able to infect smart TVs.